Overview of requirements

 - use unprocessed weight (greenweight) when completing QMS landing returns

-- be aware of food safety requirements.
+- be aware of any food safety and animal welfare requirements.

 Find out more